Programs and Services

 These services encourage participants to work on self-esteem, provide education about healthy vs. unhealthy relationships, and assist in goal setting and problem solving.

-To better serve victims of DVSA in rural areas, TESSA has a full-time Confidential Victim Advocate based in Cripple Creek/Divide (serving Teller County), and one based in Calhan (serving Eastern El Paso County).
+To better serve victims of DVSA in rural areas, TESSA has a full-time Confidential Victim Advocate based in Cripple Creek (serving Teller County), and one based in Calhan (serving Eastern El Paso County).
 Adult Counseling services are also available by appointment at these locations.
 Advocacy is available on a walk-in basis.